 It’s a question we get asked on an almost daily basis by our clients.
 And it’s a tough call.
 But when you’re planning a vacation to the Maldives or a Bora Bora vacation, it’s important you choose the one that is best suited to you.

-Both Bora Bora and the Maldives are renowned for their iconic water bungalows, but there are some key differences that you should bear in mind if you are considering whether to head to the South Pacific or the Indian ocean for the best water bungalow holiday.
+Both Bora Bora and the Maldives are renowned for their iconic water bungalows, but there are some key differences that you should bear in mind if you are considering whether to head to the South Pacific or the Indian Ocean for the best water bungalow holiday.

-A seaplane in the Maldives
+Read more: Seaplanes in the Maldives

 The first thing to bear in mind is where you are travelling from.
 The Maldives is more readily accessible from Europe than Bora Bora is, but if you are based in the United States then Bora Bora is by far the best option.